Macwinner1/Instagram-UI/README.md

-# Instagram-UI
+# Inpx nstagram-UI

-creating an instagram UI look alike project
+creating an instagram UI look alike project under the Techbridge project.

+supervised by Mr Obi onyedikachi

+we are under Group 1

+list of people that has contributed to this project are below.

+1. Okafor ifechukwu chinemelum
+2.
+3.
+4.
+5.